lvaudor/glitter/tests/testthat/_snaps/spq_select.md

 # spq_select errors well

-    Can't find equivalent for argument(s) abbreviate, translate for call to year().
+    x Can't find equivalent for argument(s) abbreviate, translate for call to year(). i If you think there should be one, open an issue in https://github.com/lvaudor/glitter.

 ---